evryn/laravel-code-challenge-1/README.md

 - [ ] Implement a Strategy Pattern for uploading images to the local filesystem and S3 platform

 ##### Instructions
-1. Create two drivers called `FilesystemUploader` and `S3Uploader`
+1. Create two drivers called `FilesystemStorage` and `S3Storage`
+1. Create a service called `ImageStorage`
+1. Decide to use a driver by looking up a `IMAGE_STORAGE_DRIVER` environment variable as config.

 > Hint: It's OK to use mocked S3 uploads.
 We don't want its real functionality for this testing project.
-1. Create a service called `FileUploader`
-1. Decide to use a driver by looking up a `UPLOADER_DRIVER` environment variable as config.
 > Hint: Write a new migration for `images` table and keep the strategy method used there.

 ## Version 3 (Optional)